How Thyroid Disease and Diet Are Intertwined

 • Inflammation of the thyroid gland, clinically known as thyroiditis

 Like hypothyroidism, treating hyperthyroidism involves medication, specifically antithyroid drugs.
 The most commonly used antithyroid drugs include methimazole and propylthiouracil.

 Thyroid patients with an elevated gland may likewise benefit from radioactive iodine.
 This is given on a one-time basis and is mostly successful for restoring thyroid levels.
 However, hypothyroidism is a major complication of the treatment.

 Surgery may be warranted, especially for those who do not respond well to medications and other treatments.
 Large thyroid glands that cause other health concerns, including difficulty swallowing and breathing, may require surgery.

-All-in-all, always consult with a doctor for medical advice, diagnosis, and treatment options.
+Overall, always consult with a doctor for medical advice, diagnosis, and treatment options.

 Thyroid Disease and Metabolism